 At this point, you have gotten to know each other better.
-You've maybe agreed on a mentoring contract, set some goals for what you want to achieve, and laid the foundation for your relationship.
-We now want to provide you with some ideas and advice on how to get the most out of your future meetings.
+You have maybe agreed on a mentoring contract, set some goals for what your mentee wants to achieve, and laid the foundation for your relationship going forward.
+Here, we want to provide you with some ideas and advice on how to get the most out of your future meetings.